Background

 The word "tailored"

 Not picked by accident.
 Before settling on a term, I audited how 17 competitors named their data consent features.
-Most default to "personalization" — safe, familiar, but vague.
+Most default to "personalization," safe, familiar, but vague.
 We wanted something that was relational to the user and honest about what the feature actually does.
-"Tailored" landed in the right quadrant: candid about data, but framed around value — not compliance.
+"Tailored" landed in the right quadrant: candid about data, but framed around value, not compliance.
 Grammarly learns your specific writing style, not just aggregate preferences.
 The word earns that.

 Every phrase chosen

 The body text was word-by-word.
-"Grammarly will collect and store some information about your writing" — transparent about what we take, nothing buried.
-"Understand what you're working on" — plain language for context collection, no jargon like "natural language processing."
-"Learn your style" — personalization framed as individual, not algorithmic.
+"Grammarly will collect and store some information about your writing," transparent about what we take, nothing buried.
+"Understand what you're working on," plain language for context collection, no jargon like "natural language processing."
+"Learn your style," personalization framed as individual, not algorithmic.

 The consent moment

 People make an experience-convenience tradeoff when they see a consent screen.
 We designed for that: lead with the feature benefit, make the data implications explicit, give people the detail they want without forcing it on them.
-The accordions carry the depth — most users won't open them, but the act of making them available is part of the trust signal.
+The accordions carry the depth, and most users won't open them, but the act of making them available is part of the trust signal.
 No jargon anywhere.
 Tested extensively, including with ESL audiences.

-BYOK — three quarters, one arc
+BYOK, three quarters, one arc

 Bring Your Own Key lets enterprise customers encrypt their Grammarly data with keys they control in their own AWS account.
 Grammarly never touches the key.
-The design challenge wasn't the cryptography — it was making a feature built for security teams legible to the IT or legal buyer who evaluates it, without dumbing it down for the engineer who sets it up.
+The design challenge wasn't the cryptography, it was making a feature built for security teams legible to the IT or legal buyer who evaluates it, without dumbing it down for the engineer who sets it up.

 The MVP shipped BYOK as a status display only.
 Active or Inactive.
 To change it, contact your customer success manager.
 No self-serve, no controls.
-That was intentional — BYOK needed to exist in the admin panel before it could influence procurement decisions.
+That was intentional, BYOK needed to exist in the admin panel before it could influence procurement decisions.
 Enterprise IT teams evaluate features before they buy.
 If it doesn't show up, it doesn't count.

-Q3 — Make encryption legible
+Q3, Make encryption legible

 Before you can ask someone to replace their encryption key, you have to make the current one visible.
-Q3 introduced the Grammarly-managed key as a named entity — surfacing the key ID, the last-updated date, and a clear path to BYOK.
+Q3 introduced the Grammarly-managed key as a named entity, surfacing the key ID, the last-updated date, and a clear path to BYOK.
 Encryption went from invisible infrastructure to something admins could actually see and reason about.

-The self-serve flow started with an early concept I brought to drive alignment — a file-upload model to get the team's eyes on the experience before we locked scope.
-That design did its job: it quickly surfaced the real constraint — BYOK users need to provision a key in AWS KMS first, before handing anything to Grammarly.
+The self-serve flow started with an early concept I brought to drive alignment, a file-upload model to get the team's eyes on the experience before we locked scope.
+That design did its job: it quickly surfaced the real constraint, BYOK users need to provision a key in AWS KMS first, before handing anything to Grammarly.
 The concept got us to that discovery early.
 What shipped was a Key ARN entry form with a persistent link to the implementation guide.

 The entry point shows the Grammarly-managed key active, with a "Set up BYOK now" CTA.
-Before asking for any credentials, an explainer walks through how the process works and keeps the Grammarly-managed key active as a safety net until setup completes — no gap in data protection during the transition.
+Before asking for any credentials, an explainer walks through how the process works and keeps the Grammarly-managed key active as a safety net until setup completes, no gap in data protection during the transition.

 The active state